Key Takeaways

 Notice here in the statement of retained earnings that the company is not paying any cash or stock dividends and is building its retained earnings.

 Want to know more about the components of retained earnings?
-Check out this blog!
+Find how to calculate retained earnings!

 Particulars | Year 1 | Year 2 |